Accounts receivable refers to the money a company is owed by its customers for goods and services that have been delivered but not yet paid for.

 The supplier must decide which form of payments they are willing to accept and set up processes to maximize the efficiency of receiving payments through their chosen channels.

-There are costs and efforts associated with receiving each type of payment and businesses must balance honoring their customers payment preferences with their own interests.
+There are costs and efforts associated with receiving each type of payment and businesses must balance honoring their customers' payment preferences with their own interests.

 The faster that received cash is applied, the faster a business can reliably use it for operations and the faster a customer’s credit can be replenished, enabling them to order more goods.

-A collector has the complicated job of connecting with customers, understanding their reasons for delinquency and trying to work with them in order to realize payment for the company.
+It is the job of collectors to contact customers and try to get them to pay.
+A collector (may be from a collection agency) has the complicated job of connecting with customers, understanding their reasons for delinquency and trying to work with them to realize payment for the company.